avin-1/recruitai/study/system_architecture.md

 **Q: Why separate the Interview Agent into its own service?**
 **A:** The Interview agent might need to hold long-running connections or perform complex scheduling logic (simulated "thinking").
 If this ran in the main Flask app, it could slow down simple requests like "Main Page Load".
 Separating it ensures the UI stays snappy.

-**Q: What is "Agentic" about this system?**
-**A:** Unlike a standard CRUD app, this system has components that "reason".
-The Orchestrator doesn't just run a script; it uses an LLM (Language Model) to look at data, make a decision (Accept/Reject), and **explain its reasoning** to the user.
-It has autonomy.